Cyprien-GEHU/holbertonschool-low_level_programming/hello_world/README.md

 1-compiler: The Script compiles C file but does not link
-2-assembler: The script generates the assembly code of a C code and save it in an output file 3-name:The script compiles a C files and creates an excutable named "cisfun"
+2-assembler: The script generates the assembly code of a C code and save it in an output file 3-name:The script compiles a C files and creates an excutable named "cisfun" 4-puts.c: The programme that prints exactly "Programming is like building a multilingual puzzle"